ctm/Bataan-Memorial-Death-March/README.md

 when I attended my first BMDM, my feet hurt quite a bit by mile six.
 I could barely walk the last several miles.

-In the last few years I started training in November, but this year I started doing weekly pack runs in late August.
+In the last few years I started training in November, but in 2017 I started doing weekly pack runs in late August.
 In my non-training months I've tried to do _something_ with my pack at least once a month between BMDM and when I start training.
 Often that is a search and